 Looking for ideas of jazz clubs and festivals in San Francisco?
 We’ve got you covered in this guide, which runs through some of the opportunities for all sorts of jazz in The Golden City.
+It’s part of our ever-growing guide to the best places for jazz around the world.

 Jazz may have originated in New Orleans, but it wasn’t long before it moved West.